 Symptoms of poisoning: nausea, vomiting, abdominal pain, diarrhea.

-Euphorbia tirucalli (Firestick, Pencil Tree Plant, Pencil Cactus)
+4. Euphorbia Tiru-calli (Firestick, Pencil Tree Plant, Pencil Cactus)

 Euphorbia is a large genus of succulents with over 2,000 species native to the semi-arid tropical regions of Africa and India.
 Euphorbia Tiruacalli (Firesticks, Pencil Tree) is an evergreen succulent with spineless cylindrical branches usually of a vivid orange/red color during the cooler winter months.

-Symptoms of poisoning: mild irritation to mouth and stomach, with possible vomiting, temporary blindness.
+Symptoms of poisoning: mild irritation to mouth and stomach, with possible vomiting, and temporary blindness.

 Euphorbia Milii, also known as ‘Crown Of Thorns’, is an ornamental succulent native to Madagascar very appreciated for its colorful flowers in red, pink, or white tones.
 It can grow up to 1-2 feet tall and is covered in sharp thorns about ½ inch long.